-A system image is simply a full backup of your PC which includes: Windows installation files, applications, personal documents, device driver and everything else, that will help to restore Windows 8 in case of fatal system failure, viruses, and other error that may occur.
+A system image is simply a full backup of your computer, which includes the Windows 8 installation files, apps, personal documents, and device driver.
+Basically the system image backup contains everything you need to restore your computer to a working condition in case of system failure, viruses, and other error that may occur.

-Having a full backup of your hard drive can be considered the best disaster strategy, when things goes wrong in your PC.
+In this guide, you’ll learn the steps to create a system image backup on Windows 8, as having a full backup of your hard drive can be considered on of the best disaster recovery strategy.
 You should always consider creating backup at least once a week.

 You are now done!